 Within six weeks of this uprising, Italy's Mussolini retaliated, sending a force of nearly 90,000 troops to put down this uprising, comprised of not only Italian troops, but also some Albanians and Kosovars.
 During this Italian backlash, nearly 10,000 were killed across Montenegro, with over 20,000 interned at camps, which included many Ulcinj citizens.
 However, by 1943, the Italians had surrendered to the Allies in the Armistice of Cassibile, which resulted in the Italians evacuating Ulcinj (along with all other parts of Montenegro and Albania), who were then replaced by German occupiers.
 However, not long after the Germans entered, they were themselves expelled after being defeated by Partisan fighters.
 The city of Ulcinj was liberated on November 26th, 1945.
 Then, after the final fall of the NDH, Ulcinj was officially integrated into Montenegro, which itself became part of Tito's Republic of Yugoslavia in November of 1945.

-Photo 2: A Yugoslav-manned BAF squadron of Spitfires, Italy, 1944
+Photo 2: Here we see an image of a Yugoslav-manned BAF squadron of Spitfires, Italy, 1944 [source]

 Yugoslav Air Warfare